 Already in the Byzantine period, there was a church here that was destroyed in the seventh century AD in the Persian invasion.
 However, it is not clear why this church was not rebuilt by the Crusaders but was rejuvenated in the current century.

 The church of Dominus Flevit (the lord wept in Latin) was built in 1955 by the Italian architect Antonio Berlusconi (who also built its neighbor next to the Church of All Nations / Oil Winepress) Berlusconi designed the church building in the shape of a teardrop, according to Christian tradition on the Mount of Olives Jesus wept at the "prophecy" of the destruction of Jerusalem and also because of Jesus' grief at night after the Last Supper in which he was betrayed towards morning by the Sanhedrin in an oil press at the foot of the Mount of Olives.
-Berlusconi, as he did in the Church of All Nations, combined the remains of the Byzantine Church with the new one, but with a significant change: Which in this direction stand in front of the Church of the Holy Sepulcher.
+Berlusconi, as he did in the Church of All Nations, combined the remains of the Byzantine Church with the new one, but with a significant change: Which in this direction stands in front of the Church of the Holy Sepulcher?

-In the churchyard, near the entrance, about 60 burial systems from the Second Temple period and the beginning of the Byzantine period were also discovered, including 122 ossuaries and seven sarcophagi, on these coffins engraved Hebrew names ), And are typical of Christian coffins from the first century AD.
+In the churchyard, near the entrance, about 60 burial systems from the Second Temple period and the beginning of the Byzantine period were also discovered, including 122 ossuaries and seven sarcophagi, on these coffins are engraved Hebrew names ), And are typical Christian coffins from the first century AD.
 Early in the days of early Christianity, the Jews who believed in Jesus were called "Christians" (Jesus of Nazareth ...).
-And held the traditions of Jesus to the place.
+And held the traditions of Jesus in the place.
 A large part of the ossuaries are displayed on the site next to the cave openings

 You can also see the Byzantine mosaic that has been preserved and in the courtyard of the church a beautiful Byzantine winepress that also has a mosaic.